nezaj/Reference/python.md

 * Use blank lines to separate functions and classes, and larger blocks of code inside functions
 * When possible, put comments on a line of their own
-* Use docstrings
+* Use doc-strings
 * Use spaces around operators and after commas, but not directly inside bracket constructs: a = f(1, 2), b = g(3, 4)
 * Names your classes and functions consistently;
   **CamelCase** for classes
   **snake_case** for functions and methods
 * Always use self as the name for first method argument
-* Use plain ASCII when working in international enviornments
+* Use plain ASCII when working in international environments

 ### Functional Programming Tools
 There are three built-in functions that are very useful when used with lists: **filter()**, **map()**, and **reduce()**